Harry Llewellyn

 Sir Henry Morton Llewellyn, 3rd Baronet, CBE, JP, DL (18 July 1911 – 15 November 1999) was a British equestrian champion.
-He was born the second son of a colliery owner, Sir David Llewellyn, 1st Baronet.

-Background
+Early life and education

-A younger son, Llewellyn was second in line to inherit the baronetcy on the death of his father.
+Llewellyn was born in 1911, the second son of a colliery owner, Sir David Llewellyn, 1st Baronet.
+He was second in line to inherit the baronetcy on the death of his father.

 He was educated at Oundle School and at Trinity College, Cambridge, before going into the army.

-He inherited the title on the death of his older brother, Sir Rhys Llewellyn, 2nd Baronet in 1978.
+Llewellyn inherited the baronetcy on the death of his older brother, Sir Rhys Llewellyn, 2nd Baronet, in 1978.
 His younger brother Sir David Llewellyn was a Conservative politician.

 Early career

-He achieved some success as a show-jumping champion during the 1930s, and competed in the Grand National steeplechase, coming second in 1936.
+Llewellyn achieved some success as a show-jumping champion during the 1930s, and competed in the Grand National steeplechase, coming second in 1936.

 World War II

-During World War II he saw action in Italy and after D Day in Normandy and served as a liaison officer to Field Marshal Montgomery, eventually rising to the rank of lieutenant colonel in the British Army.
-He was appointed Officer of the Order of the British Empire (OBE) in 1945 and Commander in 1953 for services to British International Show Jumping.
+During World War II Llewellyn saw action in Italy and after D Day in Normandy and served as a liaison officer to Field Marshal Montgomery, eventually rising to the rank of lieutenant colonel in the British Army.

 Olympic Gold Medal

 After the war he concentrated on show jumping, buying Foxhunter in 1947 after a long search.
 The duo were part of the British team that competed in the team event at the 1948 Summer Olympics, winning the bronze medal.
 They captured the public imagination for their role in winning Great Britain's only gold medal at the 1952 Summer Olympics, in the team jumping equestrian event.

 Foxhunter and Llewellyn won 78 international competitions during their joint career.
 Llewellyn later served widely in the administration of British show jumping, and was knighted in 1977 before inheriting the Llewellyn Baronetcy upon the death of his brother.
 His business activities, following the nationalisation of the coal industry in 1947, included interests in brewing and television.
 Following the 1952 Olympic win he set up a chain of cafes called Foxhunter.

-After Sir Harry's death, his ashes were scattered near Foxhunter's grave and memorial on the Blorenge mountain above Abergavenny.

-Family and personal life

-Sir Harry Llewellyn lived at Llanfair Grange near Abergavenny in Monmouthshire.
 In 1990 he was inducted into the Welsh Sports Hall of Fame.

-He was married to Christine Saumarez, a daughter of the 5th Baron de Saumarez.
-Their sons, Dai and Roddy, became well-known media personalities from the 1960s onward.